larsme/SNC/README.md

 ﻿# SNC - Smoothness gated, normalized convolutions for efficient Depth Completion

-*Disclamer: These are just some results of research in my free time.
+*Disclamer: These are just some results of research in my free time, implemented like I would have back during my master thesis if I had the time.
-Inference durations may be affected by me doing other stuff on my computer.
+While inference durations may be affected by me doing other stuff on my computer and results by shutting it down and restarting from a checkpoint, all expermients should be reproducible with this repo.
-All expermients should be replicable with this repo, though there may have beeen minor changes to their implementation.
 See the usage section at the bottom if you want to try.*